idibidiart/react-native-responsive-grid/README.md

 ![demo](https://s29.postimg.org/5k0mn45qf/Screen_Shot_2017-04-07_at_1.09.24_PM.png)

-Note that in teh markup below the right arrow icons have padding on the right and left (they should not but I guess they were converted from vector to image and that's how they got their extra padding) so a good way to deal with that is not by using fractional offset value as that will change with screen size while the font remains the same size which would misalign the icons relative to the right-aligned text like SEE ALL, ADD MORE and the start icon (which has no padding in it) -- the right to compensate for icons that have padding in them is by using absolute pixels in the style prob, e.g. left: 6.
+Note that in the markup below the right arrow icons have padding on the right and left (they should not but I guess they were converted from vector to image and that's how they got their extra padding) so a good way to deal with that is not by using fractional offset value as that will change with screen size while the font remains the same size which would misalign the icons relative to the right-aligned text like SEE ALL, ADD MORE and the start icon (which has no padding in it) -- the right to compensate for icons that have padding in them is by using absolute pixels in the style prob, e.g. left: 6.
 That is unless your font is responsive, in which case using fractional offset would be the right way.

 ```
     <Row nowrap colPercent={6} style={{paddingTop: '11%', paddingBottom: '4%', backgroundColor: '#f3f3f3', borderBottomColor: 'lightgray', borderBottomWidth: 1}}>